-Northwestern University School of Law is pleased to host the premiere conference on the best-selling Harvard University Press book, "What the Best Law Teachers Do," in conjunction with the Institute for Law Teaching and Learning, June 25-27, 2014.
+Northwestern University School of Law is pleased to host the premiere conference on the best-selling Harvard University Press book, "What the Best Law Teachers Do," in conjunction with the Institute for Law Teaching and Learning.
 A ground-breaking book that introduces readers to professors from law schools across the United States and featuring close-to-the ground accounts of exceptional educators in action.

-Your registration include a copy of the book.
+Your registration includes a copy of the book.

 Attendees of this conference will have the opportunity to interact with 12 of the featured instructors who teach a wide variety of courses across the curriculum including: